 Project WQ-1 is MSWD's ongoing Groundwater Quality Protection Program (GQPP) to convert residences from septic to community sewers and wastewater treatment facilities.
 MSWD Assessment District (AD) 15 and AD-18 will support septic to sewer conversions by providing local funding to match with grant funding opportunities.
 MSWD has completed conversion of septic to sewer in five previous ADs to date.
-Design for planned conversions in AD-15 are expected to be constructed in 2022 with other completed designs planned for construction in 2023 and 2024.
-MSWD has other conversions in design to be constructed in future years.
+MSWD has completed design for the AD-15 area and AD-18 Subareas H and I. MSWD plans to begin construction of the AD-15 project in 2023.
+Additionally, MSWD has begun design for the final two subareas in AD-18.
+Finally, in 2022 MSWD submitted a request for grant funding to complete the construction of AD-18 Subarea D3 through Proposition 1, Round 2.